 While the mics may look the same from the front, there is a difference when you look at their back.

 The Blue Snowball has a switch that is absent in the Snowball Ice.

 The switch helps to change the polar patterns.
 Polar patterns describe how well a microphone can hear sounds coming from different directions.

-You can use the cardioid with -10dB pad setting to capture loud sounds.
+You can use the cardioid with a -10dB pad setting to capture loud sounds.
 However, it has reduced sensitivity.

-The omnidirectional mode, on the other hand, captures sounds from all directions, making it ideal for skype calls, live recordings, and multi-person podcasts.
+The omnidirectional mode, on the other hand, captures sounds from all directions, making it ideal for Skype calls, live recordings, and multi-person podcasts.

 However, it is the least used mode.

 Blue Snowball is more versatile than Snowball Ice since it offers you several options to choose from, giving you a better recording experience.

 Even though you may not use all the modes, the flexibility to choose is an added advantage to a musician.

 You can find both mics at very affordable prices.
 However, it is Snowball Ice that has the lowest cost of the two.